 Other aspects were, admittedly, scattered through the report.
-The following is a candid, if extremely one-sided acknowledgement of this:
+The following is a candid, if extremely one-sided, acknowledgement of this.

-It is also essential to remember that particularly in the 1950s and earlier, the RCMP officer was often the only gallunaat [sic] in a settlement employed by the federal government and, as such, had the full authority of the government to manage the delivery of all government services, a situation far different from the reality today.
-Therefore, the Inuit in the settlement were, in fact, the member's responsibility: they were "his Eskimos" to look after.
-The Inuit themselves, without modern media access and being otherwise exposed to gallunaat culture, relied on the RCMP officer to look after their needs.
-There were elements of authority, respect, fear, and dependence in the relationship.71
+It is also essential to remember that particularly in the 1950s and earlier, the RCMP officer was often the only Qallunaat [sic] in a settlement employed by the federal government and, as such, had the full authority of the government to manage the delivery of all government services, a situation far different from the reality today.
+Therefore, the Inuit in the settlement were, in fact, the member's responsibility: They were "his Eskimos" to look after.